gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 Two weeks before the deadline we decided that we would have to dump all our money into one stock that had a low correlation with the whole market to gain any advantage in the ranking.
 We had an accidental $3\%$ return.

 In the end, contest staff has decided to qualify all teams that showed *any* sign of activity, no matter its place in the ranking.
-So we qualified to the second round.x
+So we qualified to the second round.